mchenggit/kabanero-event/architecture/README.md

 #### Kabanero web hook Listener

-When source is pushed, or when a PullRequest is created, the Kabanero web hook listener receives POST request from github, and emits a `SourceRepository` event to the `/kabanero/SourceRepository` topic,  where `kabanero` is the kabanero instance name.
+When source is pushed to Github, or when a PullRequest is created, the Kabanero web hook listener receives a POST request from github, and emits a `SourceRepository` event to the `/kabanero/SourceRepository` topic,  where `kabanero` is the kabanero instance name.
 For example, the event for a push  may be:

 ```
 - repositoryType: Github